stakewise/v3-operator/CONTRIBUTING.md

 # Guide for contributors

-This guide will help you to contribute to Stakewise Operator or Oracle service.
+Welcome!
+This guide provides step-by-step instructions to help you contribute effectively to the Stakewise Operator project.

 ## Commit signature